twolfson/twolfson.com/articles/debugging-my-first-circuit.md

 -----------------------

-Next, we wanted to keep on isolating the problem.
-We opened up both of the circuits and visually inspected them
+Next, I wanted to keep on isolating the problem.
+I opened up both of the circuits and visually inspected them

 There were no visually broken capacitors so maybe it was connectivity issue